Field Biologist - Major #6083

 The program map below represents an efficient and effective course taking sequence for this program.
 Individual circumstances might require some changes to this path.
 It is always recommended that you meet with your pathway counselor to develop a personalized educational plan.

 The Field Biologist Certificate is a program designed to provide students with education and training in various aspects of field biology in preparation for 1) entry level employment in the environmental consulting field or government agencies 2) entry level field research assistant and 3) continuing education in biology.
 A certificated field biologist may work in the field doing plant and animals surveys, threatened and endangered species surveys, sensitive habitat delineation, biological construction monitoring or scientific data collection, all under the direction of qualified professional biologists.
 Students planning for a career in biology in most cases will need to earn at least a Bachelor’s Degree.
-Therefore biology students are strongly encouraged to meet with a counselor about transfer requirements (IGETC/CSU certification) early in their program.
+Therefore biology students are strongly encouraged to meet with a counselor about transfer requirements (Cal-GETC certification) early in their program.
 Biology students should also meet with biology faculty about course/program offerings as soon as possible in order to complete the program in a timely manner.

 Upon completion of the program, students will: